JoaoLobo94/kyero-test/README.md

 Unit tests are a requirement.
 Rspec is installed

-This excercise is expected to take no more than a couple of hours.
+This exercise is expected to take no more than a couple of hours.
 Please let us know if it took more, we'll adjust it for the next time

 ## Online sales application